Tetras are some of the best schooling fish for community tanks and there are many different kinds.

 This species is native to the Guaporé and La Plata river basins in South America.

 It stays in the slow moving areas in shallow creeks and streams.
-They are very active and loves to explore, so they will gravitate to areas with wide open space.
+They are very active and love to explore, so they will gravitate to areas with wide open space.
 It does not like very crowded areas or narrow spaces, but does like to shelter in caves.

 Areas with low light and floating plants will often be filled with schools of these fish.
 They enjoy exploring caves and other hiding places and will often take shelter behind tall stalks.

 To make your Black Skirt feel at home you will need to keep them in at least a 15 gallon aquarium.
-This tank will hold a school of 5 Tetras – each additional Black Skirt Tetra will need 3 gallons.
+This tank will hold a school of 5 Tetras – each additional Black Skirt Tetra will need an additional 3 gallons.

 - Temperature: 70-85°F